-At Dental Excellence in Towson, we are here for you no matter what your dental concerns may be.
+At Dental Excellence in Towson, we are here for you, no matter your dental concerns.
 Dr. Ousborne and Dr. Esterson encourage you to visit our office once every six months for routine oral health and wellness visits.
-This allows us to keep a close eye on your dental structures and address minor issues before they develop into major dental concerns.
+This allows us to closely monitor your dental structures and address minor issues before they develop into major dental concerns.

 Maintaining Your Smile

-Dental emergencies are any unexpected, sudden pain or discomfort occurring from any of your dental structures.
+Dental emergencies are any unexpected, sudden pain or discomfort from your dental structures.
 Knocked-out teeth, impacted teeth, or throbbing toothaches are all common dental emergencies that we treat in our office.
 We encourage you to contact our office directly if you are experiencing a dental emergency.
-Our dental care team will prioritize your care and ensure you are seen in a timely manner.
+Our dental care team will prioritize your care and ensure Dr. Ousborne and Dr. Esterson sees you in a timely manner.

 Our office treats patients of all ages with our family dentistry services.
 We are prepared to offer convenient and compassionate care to children and adults.
 We understand that sometimes parents and children will want to be seen at the same time to minimize the time spent in the dental office.
 Our staff will do the best we can to accommodate these requests.
 Everyone on our team looks forward to the opportunity to help you and your child achieve lifelong dental health.